 THE STATE CORPORATION COMMISSION OF THE STATE OF KANSAS

-)

-)

-)

-Before Commissioners:
+Before Commissioners: Shari Feist Albrech Jay Scott Emler Pat Apple nt, Chair

+In the Matter of the Application of Kansas)

+Gas Service a Division of ONE Gas, Inc. for)

+Approval by the Commission for a Gas) Docket No. 15-KGSG-088-TAR

+System Reliability Surcharge per K.S.A.
+66-)

+2201 through 66-2204.

-Shari Feist Albrecht, Chair Jay Scott Emler Pat Apple In the Matter of the Application of Black Hills/Kansas Gas Utility Company, LLC, d/b/a Black Hills Energy, for Approval of the Commission for Gas System Reliability Surcharge per K.S.A.
-66-2201 through 66-2204.
-Docket No. 14-BHCG-593-TAR PROTECTIVE AND DISCOVERY ORDER This matter comes before the State Corporation Commission of the State of Kansas (Commission) for consideration and decision.
-Having reviewed the pleadings and record, the Commission makes the following findings: On June 24, 2014, Black Hills/Kansas Gas Utility Company, LLC, d/b/a Black Hills Energy, (Black Hills) filed an Application seeking approval of its Gas System Reliability Surcharge per K.S.A.
-66-2201 through 66-2204.
+PROTECTIVE AND DISCOVERY ORDER

+This matter comes before the State Corporation Commission of the State of Kansas (Commission) for consideration and decision.
+Having reviewed the pleadings and record, the Commission makes the following findings:

-2. On July 22, 2014, the Commission granted Citizens' Utility Ratepayer Board (CURB) intervention.
-I. Protective Order 3.
-K.S.A.
+- On August 25, 2014, Kansas Gas Service a Division of ONE Gas, Inc., (ONE Gas) filed its Application seeking approval of its Gas System Reliability Surcharge. - 2.
+On September 16, 2014, the Commission granted Citizens' Utility Ratepayer Board's (CURB) intervention.

+I. Protective Order

+- 3. K.S.A.
 66-1220a and K.A.R.
 82-1-221a set forth requirements for the designation and treatment of information deemed confidential in Commission proceedings.
-The Commission finds it appropriate to issue this Protective Order to establish procedures relating to confidential data and information.
-4. K.S.A.
+The Commission finds it appropriate to issue this Protective Order to establish procedures relating to confidential data and information. - 4.
+K.S.A.
 66-1220a limits disclosure of trade secrets or confidential commercial information of regulated utilities.
 Under K.S.A.
 66-1220a(a)(4), the Commission is to consider alternatives to disclosure that will serve the public interest and protect the regulated entity.
 This Protective Order provides an interim procedure under K.S.A.
 66-1220a(a)(4) to facilitate the prompt and orderly conduct of this case.
 This Protective Order will govern the treatment and handling of confidential information until further order of the Commission.

-5. A party may designate as confidential any information that it believes, in good faith, to be a trade secret or other confidential commercial information.
+- 5. A party may designate as confidential any information that it believes, in good faith, to be a trade secret or other confidential commercial information.
 The party designating the information as confidential must provide a written statement of the specific grounds for the designation at the time the designation is made.
 The party claiming confidentiality has the burden of proving the confidential status of the information.
-Designating information as confidential does not establish that the information will not be subject to disclosure after review by the Commission.
-6. This Protective Order applies to all parties in this proceeding, unless specifically stated otherwise.
+Designating information as confidential does not establish that the information will not be subject to disclosure after review by the Commission. - 6.
+This Protective Order applies to all parties in this proceeding, unless specifically stated otherwise.
 The provisions of the Protective Order apply to Staff, except that Staff is not required to sign nondisclosure certificates or view voluminous materials on site and is not required to return or destroy confidential information upon request at the conclusion of a proceeding.
-Outside experts and consultants used by Staff shall have access to information and voluminous materials on the same basis as Staff, except that outside Staff experts and consultants are required to read this Protective Order and to sign nondisclosure certificates as contained in Appendix A. 7.
-The following definitions shall apply:
+Outside experts and consultants used by Staff shall have access to information and voluminous materials on the same basis as Staff, except that outside Staff experts and consultants are required to read this Protective Order and to sign nondisclosure certificates as contained in Appendix A.

+7. The following definitions shall apply:

-Information: "Information" refers to all documents, data, including electronic data, studies and other materials furnished pursuant to requests &lt;sup>1 K.A.R.
+Information: "Information" refers to all documents, data, including electronic data, studies and other materials furnished pursuant to requests for information or other modes of discovery, or any other information or documents that are otherwise a part of the Commission record.

+1 K.A.R.
 82-1-221a(a)(5).

-&lt;sup>2 See K.S.A.
+2 See K.S.A.
 66-1220a.